 Methyl Sulfonyl Methane (MSM)

 MSM is a chemical found in animals, plants and even in human beings.
-Though it is a natural chemical, it can now be manufactured in a laboratory.
-MSM is an oxidation product of dimethyl sulfoxide (DMSO).
+Though MSM is a natural chemical, it can now be manufactured in a laboratory and is an oxidation product of dimethyl sulfoxide (DMSO).
 However, unlike DMSO, MSM has no odor and as such is often referred to as “crystalline DMSO.”
 MSM is a popular ingredient, either mixed with other active ingredients or on its own, to help keep muscular tissue from deteriorating.
 Additionally, MSM has shown the possibility of being an anti-inflammatory medication – specifically as an ingredient for joint and pain supplements for dogs.

 Omega-3 Fatty Acids.